 I’ll be the first to admit that while teenagers have their perks, I miss the younger years like I miss being able to eat Ramen and cupcakes without gaining any weight.

 This is the time of year the nostalgia hits me hard and my tear ducts work overtime because all I can do between Halloween and the New Year is see and remember the things I used to do with my children when they were sweet and acted as they loved me.

 Don’t get me wrong, I love that they are self-sufficient.
 I love that they don’t ask me for Christmas cookies, eggnog, or candy sixty-five times a day and that they don’t change their Christmas list after I’ve already bought them what they asked for the first time.

 Also, the fact they work, drive, and have their own spending money to buy me gifts doesn’t suck either.

 Christmas In Our House Isn’t Like it Once Was

 But honestly, Christmas in our house isn’t like it once was.
-Believe me when I tell you I recreate the majestic feel in our house every single year trying to get bring teens’ holiday spirit back to life again.
+Believe me when I tell you I recreate the majestic feel in our house every single year trying to bring teens’ holiday spirit back to life again.

-So, the problem isn’t me at all—it’s my teenagers who just aren’t as in to the season as they used to be.
+So, the problem isn’t me at all — it’s my teenagers who just aren’t as into the season as they used to be.

 It feels like emptiness and heartbreak.
 And I’m telling you, that crap is hard for a mother to deal with.
-It’s not enough that their social lives take center stage and everything we do humiliates them, but on top of that they try and ruin the holidays with their lackluster reactions to all things festive, merry and bright.
+It’s not enough that their social lives take center stage and everything we do humiliates them, but on top of that, they try and ruin the holidays with their lackluster reactions to all things festive, merry, and bright.